San Marcos Growers LogoSan Marcos Growers

 In Dr. Matt Ritter's wonderful book A Californians Guide to the Trees Among US (Heyday, 2011) it is noted that Schinus molle was first planted in California by Father Antonio Peyri in the early 1800's at Mission San Luis Rey de Francia in Oceanside California.
 Some of the largest trees recorded in California include a 70 foot tall tree in Moorpark and one in San Juan Capistrano, that is considered the National Champion on the Official Registry of California Big Trees.
 It was measured in 2016 at 57 feet tall and 72 feet wide with a 367 inch trunk circumference.
 While an iconic an attractive tree in Central and Southern California, it is considered invasive by many, though not at a level in California that has mandated any control measures or regulation.
 It is also an alternate host to black scale, a serious Citrus pest and male trees produce abundant pollen which, when airborne, can cause problems with those that suffer from allergies so these issues should all be considered before planting this tree in an urban environment.

-This information about Schinus molle displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Schinus molle displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]